dmitrystu/sboot_stm32/README.md

 ### Secure USB DFU1.1 bootloader for STM32
 #### Features
 + Small size.
-Fits in 4K ROM segment.
+Fits in 4K ROM segment (ASM or no encription, otherwise a bit more).
 + USB DFU1.1 compatible
 + supports by [dfu-util](http://dfu-util.sourceforge.net/)
 + Supports one of the following ciphers